urgent-challenge/urgent2025/_pages/leaderboard.md

 -->

-1. To make submissions to the leaderboard, you will need to sign up first with your email address.
+1. To make submissions to the leaderboard, you will need to sign up first with your email address at the [competition page](https://urgent-challenge.com).
 A verification email will be sent to that address.
 Please click the link in the email to activate your account.

 2. Then go to the [competition page](https://urgent-challenge.com/competitions/13) and click the `Participate` tab to start the registration.

-3. After that, you will receive an email message to confirm your registration.
-Please click the Google Form link in the email to submit the information of your team.
+3. After that, you will receive an email to confirm your registration.
+The email includes a Google Form link. **Please submit the Google Form** to finilize your registration.

 4. We (organizers) will receive a notification after you submit the form and we will approve your participation.